Louis Tylka

-Louis Tylka (born May 26, 1970) is an American prelate of the Roman Catholic Church who became bishop of the Diocese of Peoria in Illinois in 2022 after 19 months as coadjutor bishop there.
+Louis Tylka (born May 26, 1970) is an American Catholic prelate serving as Bishop of Peoria in Illinois since 2022, after 19 months as coadjutor bishop there.

 Biography

 Early life

-Louis Tylka was born on May 26, 1970, in Harvey, Illinois, to Louis and Norma Tylka.
+Tylka was born on May 26, 1970, in Harvey, Illinois, to Louis and Norma Tylka.
 He has five older sisters.
 The family moved to Hazel Crest, Illinois.
 Tylka was educated at St. Joseph Grammar School in Homewood, Illinois, and Marian Catholic High School in Chicago Heights, Illinois.

 After a year at Purdue University in West Lafayette, Indiana, Tylka decided to enter the priesthood.
 He transferred in 1989 to Niles College Seminary of Loyola University Chicago, receiving a Bachelor of Arts degree in 1992.
 He then studied for the priesthood at University of Saint Mary of the Lake in Mundelein, Illinois, receiving a Bachelor of Sacred Theology degree in 1995 and a Master of Divinity degree in 1996.

 Priesthood

 On May 18, 1996, Tylka was ordained a priest for the Archdiocese of Chicago by Cardinal Joseph Bernardin at Holy Name Cathedral in Chicago.

 After his ordination in 1996, the archdiocese assigned Tylka as associate pastor at St. Michael Parish in Orland Park, Illinois.
 In 2003, he was transferred to Saints Faith, Hope, and Charity Parish in Winnetka, Illinois to serve the same role.
 Tylka was appointed pastor of St. Paul VI Parish in North Riverside, Illinois in 2004, remaining there for the next 10 years.
 In 2014, the archdiocese appointed him as pastor of St. Julie Billiart Parish in Tinley Park, Illinois.
 Tylka served on the priests council for the archdiocese and in 2015 Cardinal Blase Cupich appointed him as its chair.